-Firefighters battle wildfires from Portugal to France
+Spate of wildfires scorches parts of Europe amid heat wave

-LISBON, Portugal (AP) — A spate of wildfires is scorching Western Europe, with firefighters battling blazes in Portugal, Spain and southern France on Wednesday amid an unusual heat wave that authorities are linking to climate change.
+LISBON, Portugal (AP) — A spate of wildfires is scorching parts of Europe, with firefighters battling blazes in Portugal, Spain and southern France on Wednesday amid an unusual heat wave that authorities are linking to climate change.

 In Portugal, Civil Protection commander André Fernandes said that multiple fires have caused the evacuation of more than 600 people.
 About 120 people needed medical treatment, with two people — one civilian and one firefighter — suffering serious injuries, Fernandes said.